bettergovt/bettergovt.github.io/CommonSenseConstitution.md

         + with fire exit
         + with fire supression system/tool
         + a table and chair
-        + acess to pen and paper as needed
         + weather and emergency alert reciving tool
+        + clock
+        + lockable door with doorbell and door viewer equivalent
+        + access to
+            + major transportation hubs
+            + direct sunlight
+            + oven/coocker for daily necessity
+            + freezer for daily necessity
+            + pen and paper as needed
+            + at least one communal space
-    + at least 2 full set of clothes for every season
+    + at least 2 full set of clothes, hats and shoes for every season
     + cell phone or equivalent communication tool for receiving and transmitting with others and request emergency assitence
     + physical map of the area of the room
     + a GPS or equivalent
-    + access to oven for daily necessity
-    + access to freezer for daily necessity

 --- TODO